Pamela Benítez

 At the 2010 Central American and Caribbean Games, she won three bronze medals (in the 200, 400 and 800 freestyles).

 At the 2010 Central American Games, she was El Salvadores' most decorated athlete, winning 8 gold medals.

 She joined the Southern Illinois Salukis swimming team for the Spring 2012 season and inspired all.
 She won 12 of her first 13 races and was a Missouri Valley Conference first-team All-Conference selection.

 Benitez represented El Salvador in the 2012 London Olympic Games, swimming the 800-meter freestyle.

-Pam is in the hearts and mind of all SIU swimmers.